GE

 • Take the 2-year only if you plan to move within 24 months, are at high LTV with worse 5-year pricing, or believe the MPC is about to break dovish.

-The mortgage market has handed UK borrowers a peculiar gift.
-The average five-year fix at 75% LTV sits at 4.43%, and the two-year fix sits at 4.45% — the longer term costs less.
-That spread is two basis points the wrong way round, and it is telling you something the headlines are not.
+The mortgage market has handed UK borrowers an even bigger gift than it did in March.
+The average five-year fix at 75% LTV now sits at 5.00%, and the two-year fix sits at 5.14% (BoE data, 30 April 2026).
+The longer term costs 14 basis points less — a meaningful inversion that has widened from the 2bp gap at the end of March.

-It is telling you the people who price these mortgages — the swap desks at HSBC, Barclays, NatWest, Lloyds — do not believe rate cuts are coming any time soon.
-They are willing to lock you in for five years at a rate they would also charge you for two.
+It is telling you the people who price these mortgages — the swap desks at HSBC, Barclays, NatWest, Lloyds — do not believe rate cuts arrive in the next 24 months.
+They are willing to lock you in for five years at a rate lower than they would charge you for two.
 That is not generosity.
 That is a forecast.

 My advice for anyone fixing in the next 90 days: take the five-year.
-The cut path that everyone was banking on in January died in March, and you do not want to discover that for yourself in 2028 when your two-year fix matures into something worse.
+The cut path that everyone was banking on in January died in March, and April just confirmed it — the 2-year jumped 69bp and the 5-year jumped 57bp in a single month.
+You do not want to discover what 2028 looks like by re-fixing into it.

 The 50-basis-point March jump nobody is talking about

 Look at the Bank of England's published mortgage rate series and the picture is brutal.
 Two-year and five-year fixes were both around 3.92-3.95% in January 2026.
 By the end of February they had drifted up to 3.97-4.01%.
-By the end of March they had jumped to 4.45% and 4.43% respectively — a move of roughly fifty basis points in four weeks.
+By the end of April they had jumped again to 5.14% and 5.00% respectively — a further move of 57-69 basis points on top of the 50bp March jump.

 What triggered it?
 The March 2026 CPI print of 3.3%, up from 3.0% in January and February.
 The market had been pricing in a steady glide back to the 2% target.
-Instead, inflation re-accelerated, the next Bank of England MPC meeting on 30 April 2026 is now firmly priced as a hold, and the swap curve repriced cuts further out.
+Instead, inflation re-accelerated, the Bank of England MPC held at 3.75% on 7 May 2026, and the June meeting is also priced as a hold, and the swap curve repriced cuts further out.

 If you were waiting for a better deal in March, you missed it.
 The question now is not whether to chase the January lows — they are gone.
 It is whether the next move is back down or further up.
 The yield curve is telling you the smart money does not know either.